 Sheppard has paused his own retrieve, and we’re watching as a disk-shaped icon moves through the brush, toward my jig.
 I feel a thump, and set the hook into a keeper crappie of my own.
 For a few minutes, we haul fish up on nearly every cast.

-Despite a lifetime of crappie fishing experience, Sheppard says two years with the LiveScope has taught him a lot that he didn’t know about crappie behavior.
+Despite a lifetime of crappie fishing experience, Sheppard says a few seasons with the LiveScope have taught him a lot that he didn’t know about crappie behavior.
 “They’re incredibly spooky, and they seem especially spooky of a boat going over them,” he says.

 Soukup agrees.
 He says the technology has been particularly effective for targeting trophy-size fish.
 “You can target the size fish you want to catch, which is huge in a tournament,” he says.
 “Without this technology, you’d have to catch 15 or 20 to get the size fish you want.
 Now you can target the biggest fish of your life.
 There are more guys catching 3-pound plus fish than ever because they’re hunting those fish, rather than waiting to come across them.”